 Secondly, you can uncover potential ecommerce keywords by undertaking standard keyword research.
 While keyword research is a crucial part of any SEO project, it is sometimes conducted at the outset and not returned to on an ongoing basis.

 However, it is worth returning to keyword research periodically to see if there are any missed opportunities.
 Simply entering your core product keywords into Google will give you some category-level ideas.
 For example, if you were selling a product like “window film”, the related searches (shown at the bottom of the SERPs) give a few ideas about potential category pages that existing products could be grouped under:

 Rather than a single category page for all window film products, the suggested searches highlight the need for more specific subcategories.

 There are a whole range of tools designed to extract the “searches related to” data directly from the SERPs.
 These free SEO tools include Ubersuggest, Keywordtool.io and the handy Keywords Everywhere chrome extension.

 Finally, you can utilise site search.
 If you have a search function on your site then you can pull this data through into your Google Analytics reports.
 This will then show you how users search your site, including the search terms that they enter.
 For ecommerce sites, this can give you useful information about potential subcategory pages.

 For example, if you find that users are using your site’s search functionality to search for particular colours, materials and so on but you don’t have individual pages catering for these keywords, then it may well be worth creating them.
 In the screenshot above, for example, you can see that a number of users search for keywords around “copper”, including “copper handles”.
 Creating a page for this specific product category would allow you to better target your content to these particular users.

 If you would like some advice regarding your ecommerce website – including undertaking competitor and keyword research – then get in touch with us today.
-Don’t forget to check out our ecommerce case studies for Diamond Heaven, Lark and Larks and HEWI London.
+Don’t forget to check out our ecommerce case studies for clients such as Diamond Heaven, and Lark and Larks.